 Find out what your clients think

-There are a number of ways to find out what clients think about your service and product offerings.
-Put together a formal plan to routinely get client feedback.
+There are several ways to find out what clients think about your service and product offerings.
+Put together a formal plan to get client feedback routinely.
 Here are some activities to consider:

-Email outreach: Check in with a new client by email after a first visit.
-Ask for feedback on the treatment or customer service relative to an initially call, reception, answering questions about retail offerings or paying for services.
+Check-in with a new client by email after a first visit.
+Ask for feedback on the treatment or customer service relative to an initial call, reception, answering questions about retail offerings, or paying for services.

-Surveys: There are a number of online survey platforms you can use such as SurveyMonkey.
-They are easy to setup, send out via email and analyze the data.
-Keep the survey short to encourage more participation – five questions is optimal but don’t go over 10.
-Craft your questions for useful input.
-Don’t ask for information that would be ‘nice to have’ but you won’t necessarily use in making changes in your business.
+There are several online survey platforms you can use, such as SurveyMonkey.
+They are easy to set up, send out via email and analyze the data.
+Keep the survey short of encouraging more participation – five questions is optimal but don’t go over 10.
+Craft your questions for user input.
+Don’t ask for information that would be ‘nice to have,’ but you won’t necessarily use it in making changes in your business.
 You also can run a short survey on your spa or massage practice website.

-Ask them: Don’t be shy about asking clients for feedback when they are in for a massage or skin treatment.
-Clients value when you ask them for their opinion because it says that you care.
+Please don’t be shy about asking clients for feedback when they are in for a massage or skin treatment—clients value it when you ask them for their opinion because it says that you care.
 The key to getting feedback, however, is to act on it.
-If you hear a number of the same suggestions – or criticisms – from clients, do something about it.
+If you hear many of the same suggestions – or criticisms – from clients, do something about it.
 Then let clients know by email or in person that you took their input seriously and made the suggested changes or why you weren’t able to.
 But always let them know you appreciate their input.

 Consider your clients your partners.
 Getting their input makes them more invested in your spa or massage practice.